We’re currently introducing a new design and are making sure everything works.

 To join the scheme you must be a Hackney resident and either:

 Permission to join the scheme may be refused if you are in rent arrears or have a history of anti-social behaviour.
-Contact our Lettings Initiative Team for more details.
+Contact us for more details.

 Seaside and Country Homes scheme

 The Mayor of London also runs a scheme to help tenants who are aged 60 and over to move to other parts of the country from London.

 Get paid for downsizing – households moving from properties with more bedrooms than they need, may benefit from our cash incentive scheme.

 We give grants and assist with removal costs if you are rehoused.

 Once accepted under the scheme, you will become high priority for rehousing by being placed in the ‘Urgent’ band.
 You will be are able to bid for properties advertised each week under the choice based lettings scheme.